rashmisrm/MorphoGenie/dVAE/README.md

 # Train a VAE to learn Disentangled Latent Representations

-Thisn is a Pytorch implementation of FactorVAE proposed in Disentangling by Factorising, Kim et al.([http://arxiv.org/abs/1802.05983])
+This is a Pytorch implementation of FactorVAE proposed in Disentangling by Factorising, Kim et al.([http://arxiv.org/abs/1802.05983])
 <br>

 ### Dependencies